NCOG-40: Rare Adverse Effect of Temozolomide in a 65-Year-Old Female with Glioblastoma Multiforme: A Case Report

 TLDR Temozolomide can cause severe bone marrow suppression, leading to life-threatening complications.

 This case report discusses a rare adverse effect of temozolomide, an antineoplastic agent used to treat glioblastoma multiforme (GBM), in a 65-year-old woman.
-While common side effects include nausea and alopecia, the patient developed severe bone marrow suppression, leading to aplastic anemia and her subsequent death.
-This highlights the importance of increased awareness and potentially more frequent monitoring of blood work in patients receiving temozolomide, as current protocols vary and may not adequately prevent this life-threatening complication.
+While common side effects include nausea, vomiting, and alopecia, the patient developed severe bone marrow suppression, leading to aplastic anemia and subsequent death.
+This rare complication, occurring in less than 1% of cases, highlights the need for increased awareness and potentially more frequent monitoring of blood work in patients undergoing temozolomide treatment.
+The report suggests that a more tailored approach to monitoring may be necessary to identify patients at risk for this life-threatening side effect.